mocks-server/website/docs/configuration-methods.md

 * [Environment variables](#environment-variables)
 * [Command line arguments](#command-line-arguments)

+The final configuration applied will be the result of extending all configuration properties received by any method, with the mentioned priority.
+Note that, when an option is of type `Object` or `Array`, the result will be also the extension of all different properties when they are defined in different sources.

 :::info
 Most of configuration properties can be changed also while the server is running using [the programmatic API](api-mocks-server-api.md), [the REST API](plugins-admin-api.md), etc.
 :::